UnniNarayan/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Solutions.md

 - Most purchased item on the menu is ramen which is 8 times.
 Yummy!

 ***
+### 5. Which item was the most popular for each customer?

 ````sql
 WITH a as (
 SELECT s.customer_id,m.product_name, count(s.product_id) as times_bought, dense_rank() over(partition by customer_id order by count(s.product_id) desc) as rnk